Novomoskovskaya (Sokolnicheskaya line)

 Novomoskovskaya (Новомоско́вская), formerly known as Kommunarka (Коммунарка) is a Moscow Metro station on the Sokolnicheskaya line.
 It was opened on 20 June 2019, along with Filatov Lug, Prokshino, and Olkhovaya., is located between Olkhovaya and Potapovo stations.
 Novomoskovskaya became the 232nd station of the Moscow Metro.
 On 28 December 2024, a transfer on the Troitskaya line was opened.

 It is in the Kommunarka area of Sosenskoye Settlement in the Novomoskovsky Administrative Okrug southwest of Moscow.

 History

 The city government decided to extend the line to Stolbovo in February 2016; an unexpected decision given that the city initially planned to extend the line only to Filatov Lug.
 The initial cost of the line was about 45 billion rubles.
 In July 2017, the city government confirmed that the extension would move forward, allowing construction to continue.

 In March 2017, the city began clearing space around the planned station to accommodate the construction.

 The station's working name during most of construction was Stolbovo.
 This derived from the former village of Stolbovo, which became part of the current settlement when it was incorporated into the City of Moscow from Moscow Oblast.
-In July 2024, the station was renamed from Kommunarka to Novomoskovskaya in order not be confused with the future Kommunarka station on the Troitskaya line.
+In July 2024, the station was renamed from Kommunarka to Novomoskovskaya in order not be confused with the future Novomoskovskaya station on the Troitskaya line.